dexon-foundation-unofficial-mirror/dekusan/README.md

 ### New Dapp Developers

 - We recommend this [Learning Solidity](https://karl.tech/learning-solidity-part-1-deploy-a-contract/) tutorial series by Karl Floersch.
-- We wrote a (slightly outdated now) gentle introduction on [Developing Dapps with Truffle and MetaMask](https://medium.com/metamask/developing-ethereum-dapps-with-truffle-and-metamask-aa8ad7e363ba).
+- We wrote a (slightly outdated now) gentle introduction on [Developing Dapps with Truffle and DekuSan](https://medium.com/metamask/developing-ethereum-dapps-with-truffle-and-metamask-aa8ad7e363ba).

 ### Current Dapp Developers

-- If you have a Dapp, and you want to ensure compatibility, [here is our guide on building MetaMask-compatible Dapps](https://github.com/MetaMask/faq/blob/master/DEVELOPERS.md)
+- If you have a Dapp, and you want to ensure compatibility, [here is our guide on building DekuSan-compatible Dapps](https://github.com/DekuSan/faq/blob/master/DEVELOPERS.md)

 ## Building locally